jrbrtsn/ban2fail/README.md

 lookups.

 + Written in pure C, with less than 15,000 lines of source code.
-Your CPU has better things to do than load the python runtime ;-)
+Your CPU has better things to do than load the python runtime 10,000 times a day ;-)

 + Efficient enough to run every 0.4 seconds without monopolizing a CPU core on a modest server.